pt-whtz/password-manager/README.md

-# Password Manager App
+# Password Manager App 🔒

 <blockquote>
-A simple application helping you out with managing your passwords in any websites
+A simple application helping you out with managing your passwords used in any websites
 </blockquote>

 ## Features implemented
 #### *__v1.0__*